velkog/velkog/README.md

 ### Hi there 👋

-* Software Engineer working on backend systems/infrastructure in the silicon valley.
+* I'm Software Engineer working on backend systems/infrastructure in the Silicon Valley
-* Masters Degree in Computer Engineering
+* I have a Masters Degree in Computer Engineering
 * Video Games are a hobby of mine, and this profile is for my online alias